mui/mui-x/docs/data/date-pickers/validation/validation.md

 The `minDate` prop prevents the selection of all values before `props.minDate`.

-- On the `day` view, all the days before the `minDate` won't be selectable.
+- On the `day` view—all the days before the `minDate` won't be selectable.
-- On the `month` and `year` views, all the values ending before the `minDate` won't be selectable.
+- On the `month` and `year` views—all the values ending before the `minDate` won't be selectable.

 {{"demo": "DateValidationMinDate.js", "defaultCodeOpen": false}}

 The `maxDate` prop prevents the selection of all values after `props.maxDate`.

-- On the `day` view, all the days after the `maxDate` won't be selectable.
+- On the `day` view—all the days after the `maxDate` won't be selectable.
-- On the `month` and `year` views, all the values starting after the `maxDate` won't be selectable.
+- On the `month` and `year` views—all the values starting after the `maxDate` won't be selectable.

 {{"demo": "DateValidationMaxDate.js", "defaultCodeOpen": false}}